Translations

 Review: Tennessee's Win over South Carolina

-The local television news media had been running segments, about how to make fried chicken.
-Volunteer fans were being encouraged to eat fried chicken, to help Tennessee (3-1, #21 AP, #19 Coaches) defeat the invading (unranked, 2-2) South Carolina Gamecocks (or Game Chickens, as I call them.)
-Mrs. Appalachian Irishman served fried chicken, for our 6 PM super.
-That was before the game, which started at 7:30 PM our time.
+The local television news media had been running segments about how to make fried chicken.
+Volunteer fans were being encouraged to eat fried chicken to help Tennessee (3-1, #21 AP, #19 Coaches) defeat the invading (unranked, 2-2) South Carolina Gamecocks (or Game Chickens, as I call them.)
+Mrs. Appalachian Irishman served fried chicken for our 6 PM supper.
+That was before the game, which started at 7:30 PM, our time.
 It was good fried chicken.
 I never did hear the Game Chicken's rooster crow.

-Last season, on Saturday, 11/19/2022, the Tennessee Volunteers (9-1, #5 in both AP and Coaches polls) lost to South Carolina (unranked, 6-4), in Columbia, South Carolina.
-Tennessee's only loss had been to #1 Georgia.
+Last season, on Saturday, 11/19/2022, the Tennessee Volunteers (9-1, #5 in both the AP and Coaches polls) lost to South Carolina (unranked, 6-4) in Columbia, South Carolina.
+Tennessee's only loss had been to number one Georgia.
 South Carolina's four losses were to SEC teams (Arkansas, Georgia, Missouri, and Florida).
 South Carolina had a “buzz saw” offense that sliced through Tennessee's almost non-existent defense.
 Tennessee's offense could not keep up.
-Tennessee scored 38 points, but South Carolina scored 63, a 25 point victory.
+Tennessee scored 38 points, but South Carolina scored 63, a 25-point victory.

 This season, it was time for Tennessee to eat some Game Chicken!
 They did.
-It was a 21 point victory, 41 - 20!
-Georgia, at home, had defeated South Carolina, 24 - 14, in a come from behind win, on Saturday, 9/16/2023.
+It was a 21-point victory, 41-20!
+Georgia, at home, defeated South Carolina, 24-14, in a come-from-behind win on Saturday, 9/16/2023.
 Tennessee beat South Carolina much more convincingly than Georgia had done.

-Tennessee led 24 - 10 at halftime.
-The Volunteers out rushed and out passed the Gamecocks.
+Tennessee led 24-10 at halftime.
+The Volunteers outrushed and outpassed the Gamecocks.
 Tennessee's quarterback, Milton III, threw two interceptions.
 One led to a South Carolina touchdown.
 Milton III, however, was 65.6% in pass completions.
-South Carolina's quarterback, Rattler -- whose rushes had given Georgia fits -- was sacked six times.
+South Carolina's quarterback, Rattler, whose rushes gave Georgia fits, was sacked six times.
 Rattler threw one interception that led to a Tennessee touchdown.
-The Volunteer defense restricted Rattler's rushing much better than the Bulldog's defense had done.
+The Volunteer defense restricted Rattler's rushing much better than the Bulldog's defense did.

-Tennessee's only loss was to Florida, at the swamp, on Saturday, 9/16/2023: Gators 29, Volunteers 16.
-As I've already mentioned, on 9/30/2023, Kentucky (unranked and 4-0) beat the visiting Florida Gators (ranked #22), 33 - 14.
-If the Vols had beaten the Gators, at the swamp, this year, where would they be now, in the polls?
-Tennessee's loss, this year, to Florida will stick out, like a sore thumb, just as their loss to South Carolina did last year.
+Tennessee's only loss was to Florida at the Swamp on Saturday, 9/16/2023: Gators 29, Volunteers 16.
+As I already mentioned, on 9/30/2023, Kentucky (unranked and 4-0) beat the visiting Florida Gators (ranked 22nd), 33-14.
+If the Vols had beaten the Gators at the swamp this year, where would they be now in the polls?
+Tennessee's loss this year to Florida will stick out like a sore thumb, just as their loss to South Carolina did last year.

-After an open date, this coming Saturday, Tennessee takes on Texas A&M, at home, on 10/14/2023.
-The date will celebrate the birthday of the youngest daughter, of my youngest brother and his wife.
-I hope that Tennessee celebrates a victory over A&M also.
+After an open date this coming Saturday, Tennessee takes on Texas A&M at home on 10/14/2023.
+The date will also celebrate the birthday of the youngest daughter of my youngest brother and his wife.
+I hope that Tennessee celebrates a victory over A&M that day.

 Go Vols!
 You beat South Carolina far more convincingly than Georgia did!